-BEHIND THE RESEARCH: COLEEN MURPHY

-How Humans Can Live Longer, Better Lives
+BEHIND THE RESEARCH: COLEEN MURPHY How Humans Can Live Longer, Better Lives

 Coleen Murphy has been pondering the topic of healthy aging for over 20 years.
 She completed a Ph.D. in biochemistry at Stanford, but it wasn't until late in her graduate studies that she became intrigued by the question of aging.
 At the time, researchers had just started using DNA microarrays to analyze multiple genes simultaneously.
 Biologist Cynthia Kenyon caught Murphy's attention with her discovery that a single genetic mutation could double the lifespan of the roundworm C. elegans.

 Murphy completed a postdoc position in

-"When I started at Princeton, I got interested in the idea of not just how long [an organism] could live, but how well.
-It's gratifying that now, 17 years later, we can see the fruits of that early work" in the lab, says Coleen Murphy.
+"When I started

+at Princeton, I

+got interested in

+just how long

+[an organism]

+could live, but

+how well.
+It's

+gratifying that

+now, 17 years

+later, we can

+see the fruits of

+that early work"

+in the lab, saysKeny

+could keny

+profe

+and g

+could live, but

+c. ele

+affec

+affec

+mow, 17 years

+in the lab, says

+in hu

 Kenyon's lab and has been conducting research on C. elegans ever since.
 At Princeton, where she is a professor of molecular biology and genomics, Murphy uses C. elegans to study how aging affects learning, memory, and reproduction.
-She hopes that her research will uncover ways to prevent age-related physical and cognitive decline in humans. • By Joanna Wendel'09
+She hopes that her research will uncover ways to prevent age-related physical and cognitive decline in humans. • By Joanna Wendel '09

 Murphy's Research: A Sampling